gioodm/gioodm.github.io/content/authors/admin/_index.md

 ---

-Ciao!
+### Ciao!
+I'm Giorgia

 I am a computational biologist, and I am passionate about solving sustainability challenges in bioengineering using ML and AI.
 Currently, I am leading the computational team at the [Ledesma-Amaro Synthetic Biology group](https://www.rlalab.org/) at Imperial College London.

 I have a strong background in bioinformatics, modelling and molecular biology and I am skilled in data analysis using Python and R.